 LEARN TO MAKE APPROPRIATE CHANGES TO WORKOUTS AS NEEDED

 Every runner goes into every workout hoping for the best.
 We all want to feel great and hit or even surpass our planned paces.
 The reality, however, is that you’re likely to have a few workouts where you just don’t feel good.
 Or you may show up to the track for your workout and find that the wind is howling.
 Or maybe the heat index is so high that your body can’t cope with both the external heat load from the environment and the heat load you develop when running fast.
+Or maybe winter has arrived and you’re finding it hard to get moving?
 What’s a runner to do?

-One difference between pro runners and us amateurs is that pro runners are able to manage their workouts in these situations.
-They’re comfortable with adjusting their expectations for the workout.
+One difference between pro runners and us amateurs is that pro runners (often with the wisdom of their coaches) are able to manage their workouts in these situations.
+The best pro runners learn to be comfortable with adjusting their expectations for compromised workouts.
 This openness to adjusting a workout when things aren’t going well allows pro runners to make the otherwise compromised workout a positive training session.
 Where many recreational runners will throw in the towel and begin a slippery slope of frustration because they “failed” in the workout, pro runners have the ability to turn a lemon workout into lemonade.